 At the office, it’s natural for workers to get overwhelmed when it comes to deadlines and commitments, especially when we’re expected to be connected to the office 24/7.
 That’s why a little bit of flexibility in terms of workplace expectations can go a long way.

 We’re not saying you should let your coworkers run wild, but rather understand when to cut them a bit of slack.
 For example, most workers prefer flexible schedules these days and find that they’re more productive when higher-ups loosen their reigns.

 Acting as a micromanager won’t do you any favors with your coworkers.
 If your company’s management style is focused on cracking a whip versus showing empathy, you know there’s a bigger problem at play in your office and things need to change ASAP.

 Run Frequent Surveys

 Finally, one of the best ways to engage your employees is by giving them opportunities to speak their mind without fear of judgment Implementing anonymous employee surveys via email offers a platform for people to provide unfiltered insight on what might be going on behind the scenes of your team.

-	These surveys are especially important for picking the brains of employees who otherwise might not feel comfortable speaking up on their own.
-Asking questions about their state of happiness, whether or not they want to work here for the long-term and their general relationships with coworkers are a good sold point for assessing engagement.
+These surveys are essential for picking the brains of employees who otherwise might not feel comfortable speaking up.
+Asking questions about their state of happiness, whether or not they want to work here for the long-term, and their general relationships with coworkers are excellent sold points for assessing engagement.
 Once you have these answers handy, you can start making changes accordingly.

 Creating a more engaging environment at work doesn’t happen overnight.
 That said, implementing these tips and principles can boost morale at work and ultimately keep your coworkers on their toes and happy at the same time.